steedos/steedos-platform/README.md

 ![Steedos Overview](http://www.steedos.org/assets/platform/platform-overview.png)

 Steedos DX is licenced per developer.
 We provide Steedos DX free license for open source projects and educational institutions.

-## Development Requirements

-- [MongoDB](https://www.mongodb.com/try/download/) version >= 4.2.
-MongoDB is a general purpose, document-based, distributed database built for modern application developers.
-- [Node.js](https://nodejs.org/en/download/) version >= 10.15.1 or above (which can be checked by running `node -v`).
-You can use [nvm](https://github.com/nvm-sh/nvm) for managing multiple Node versions on a single machine installed.
-- [Yarn](https://yarnpkg.com/en/) version >= 1.5 (which can be checked by running `yarn version`).
-Yarn is a performant package manager for JavaScript and replaces the `npm` client.
-It is not strictly necessary but highly encouraged.

 ## Installation and Deployment